 In order to eradicate human trafficking – the sale and exploitation of human beings for profit – we believe we must educate young people about the lures of trafficking and invest in character and leadership development.
-The Prevention Project curriculum exists to not only prevent trafficking from occurring, but also to create and equip student leaders to be a part of the solution, bringing lasting change for our communities and beyond.
+The Prevention Project curriculum exists not only to prevent trafficking from occurring, but also to create and equip student leaders to be a part of the solution, bringing lasting change for our communities and beyond.

 The Prevention Project curriculum was developed and produced by:

 1) Human trafficking survivors

 3) Advocates from leading anti-trafficking organizations

-- Each lesson is designed to be at least 45-50 minutes long, and the lesson plans all include important resources, learning objectives, a list of materials needed, videos, interactive activities, discussion questions, teacher notes for the entire lesson, homework assignments, and additional resources.
+- Every middle school and high school lesson plan includes learning objectives, a list of materials needed, discussion questions, teacher notes for the entire lesson, and additional resources.

 Let’s Get Started!